 F. Voluntary Informal Resolution

-Voluntary Informal Resolution is an internal grievance process that may be available to resolve a report.
+Voluntary Informal Resolution is an internal grievance process that may be available to resolve a report after a formal complaint has been filed/received.
 Voluntary Informal Resolution is available to both students and employees.
 However, it is not appropriate in all cases.
 Voluntary Informal Resolution is a voluntary, remedies-based resolution process that requires participation by both parties.
 It does not involve an investigation and may not involve taking disciplinary action against a respondent.
 Voluntary Informal Resolution is intended to eliminate the conduct at issue, prevent its recurrence, and remedy its effects.
 It is not necessary to pursue Voluntary Informal Resolution before pursuing an investigation and formal resolution.
 Request to use Voluntary Informal Resolution following receipt of a report and as part of or following the initial inquiry, the Title IX Coordinator will determine how to proceed.
 The decision of how to proceed will be made as part of or following the initial inquiry when LCU has sufficient information about the nature and scope of the reported misconduct.
 If the Title IX Coordinator determines Voluntary Informal Resolution is appropriate, the parties will be notified of the nature of the complaint, reminded that retaliatory behavior will not be tolerated, and advised of any confidentiality issues.
 Both the complainant and respondent will be given a copy of the policy, the applicable procedures, an explanation of the Voluntary Informal Resolution process, and asked about their preferred process for resolution.
 If either a complainant or respondent indicates a preference for Voluntary Informal Resolution to resolve a report, the Title IX Coordinator will determine if both parties voluntarily agree to participate to resolve the report using this internal grievance process.

 A complainant or respondent may request that the Voluntary Informal Resolution process be attempted to resolve a report at any time.
 For example, a complainant who previously requested to go through the internal grievance process of investigation and formal resolution can request to end that process and attempt Voluntary Informal Resolution.
 The Title IX Coordinator will consider the request if the other party is in agreement.
 Either party participating in Voluntary Informal Resolution can end the process at any time and request a shift to the investigation and formal resolution process.
 If the Voluntary Informal Resolution process is unsuccessful or fails to address the reported conduct, at the discretion of the Title IX Coordinator, a complainant may be able to subsequently pursue a resolution through investigation and formal resolution.